codechangers/godzilla/src/resources/tutorials/fork3.md

    ![rename](/images/rename)

-> **The new name saves autimatically, just click outside of the pop up screen to get back into your code.
+> **The new name saves automatically, just click outside of the pop up screen to get back into your code.
 You will see the name change at the top.